 With a VPN-enabled router, even your visitors’ devices and your smart TV can have a secure connection.

-So, if the idea of securing all of your devices at once using Wi-Fi while just having to set it up once appeals to you, keep reading to see our top five selections for the best VPN for router and which one would be best for you.
+So, if the idea of securing all of your devices at once using Wi-Fi while just having to set it up once appeals to you, keep reading to see our top selections for the best VPN for router and which one would be best for you.

-What makes the best VPN for router?
+What is the best VPN for router?

 The important elements to consider when shopping for a VPN for router are the same as they are when buying for any other VPN.